kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init-phase.md

 ## kubeadm init phase mark-control-plane {#cmd-phase-mark-control-plane}

-Use the following phase to label and taint the node as a control plane node.
+Use the following phase to label and taint the node as a control plane.

 {{< tabs name="tab-mark-control-plane" >}}
 {{< tab name="mark-control-plane" include="generated/kubeadm_init_phase_mark-control-plane.md" />}}